GD-DSir/Habit_Tracker/README.md

   Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
 Clicking on the name of habit to be logged will trigger a pop-up prompting the user to confirm.
   When confirmed one of 3 pop-ups will be displayed:
-  - Pop-up 1: 'habit_name' was successfully logged current streak 'habit_streak'
+  - Pop-up 1: 'habit_name' was successfully logged current streak 'habit_streak'.
-  - Pop-up 2: The current streak for habit_name has reset was 'habit_streak' currently 1
+  - Pop-up 2: The current streak for habit_name has reset was 'habit_streak' currently 1.
-  - Pop-up 3: habit_name was logged 'hours'h:'minutes'm ago, Please try again later
+  - Pop-up 3: 'habit_name' was logged 'hours'h:'minutes'm ago, Please try again later.
 - Button 2: Open Habit Menu
 - Button 3: View Additional Stats